anniepapa/annabel_trading/README.md

 # Acknowledgement
-I would like to pay tribute to Mr. Livermore from this childish app with full respect and expectation.
+I would like to pay tribute to Mr. Livermore from this childish app with respect.
 Meanwhile big thanks to Chavithra's great work: https://github.com/Chavithra/degiro-connector.
-Last but not least, for my beloved daughters: Annie & Bella
+Last but not least, thanks to my beloved daughters: Annie & Bella